armbruer/pattern-recognition-resonators/README.md

 ## Experimentation

-The visualizer as well as the network is flexible enough to try out different network architectures.
+The visualizer as well as the network are flexible enough to try out different network architectures.
+Vizualisation supports both dynamic animations through matplotlib's FuncAnimation, as well as interactive time-picking through the matplotlib slider widget.

 **Hyperparameters:**

 RF Neuron:
-- `decay`: the decay rate of the RF neuron output signal
+- `decay`: the decay rate of the RF neuron(s) output signal
 - `threshold`: the amplitude at which the RF neuron spikes (default=1 because input spikes are non-graded, meaning also 1)
-- `frequency`: of each RF neuron, determines the frequency an RF neuron recognizes
+- `period`: of each RF neuron, determines the period (and thus also the frequency) an RF neuron recognizes

+The lava-dl RF neuron class can represent complete neuron layers with an arbitrary number of neurons inside, where the size of the layer is determined by the size of the input spike trail.
+Upon instantiation, the hyperparameters can be passed as boundaries, e.g. decay = [decay_min, decay_max], such that after a first input has been processed, the individual neurons in the layer are created with linearly spaced decays between decay_min and decay_max (cp. lava-dl's documentation for more details).

 Learning:
 - `beta`: the rate of synaptic plasticity (~ learning rate in typical ANNs)
-- `b`: the rate of memory fading
+- `b`: the rate of memory fading, should be in [0,1].
+Here, small `b` means slow memory fading, where as b=1 implies no memory at all.

-The smaller the `b` the slower the networks memory fades.

 ## Results